PabloSan1997/FirebaseMySocialMedia/service/README.md

 In this section explains how to configure service part app of this social media.

 This service use two different profiles in `application.properties`: `application-dev.properties` and `application-prod.properties`.

+`application-dev.properties` is for dev mode.

+`application-prod.properties` is for production using docker.

 An application profile contains this information:

 ```